Effect:

 ☕ Tea: Pour 1/4 liter of boiling water over 2 tablespoons of crushed leaves, let steep for 5 minutes, then drain.
 3 cups daily are enough.

-The toadstool herb makes a medicinal tea for a spring treatment, using the fresh leaves.
+The toadstool makes a medicinal tea for a spring treatment, using the fresh leaves.
 The tea made from the dried herb can be a remedy for gout nodules and poorly healing wounds, as well as rheumatism and sciatica.